 DELAYED JUSTICE: Less than 2% of Jackson homicide arrests since May 2018 have gone to trial

 JACKSON, Miss.
-(WLBT) - It’s a night that will be forever etched in Kayla Gilmore’s mind.
+(WLBT) - It’s a night that will be etched in Kayla Gilmore’s mind forever.

 She and her boyfriend, Aaron Cory Hancock, had been forced out of their car at gunpoint.

-As the two sat outside an abandoned building on Bailey Avenue, Hancock said everything would be OK.
+As the two sat outside an abandoned building on Bailey Avenue, Hancock looked at her and told her everything would be OK.

 That was in July 2018.
-Nearly three years later, Gino Washington, the man accused of killing her longtime boyfriend, has yet to stand trial.
+Nearly three years later, Gino Washington, the man accused of robbing the couple and killing Hancock, has yet to stand trial.

 Like so many victims of violent crime in Jackson, Gilmore is still waiting for justice.

 “I understand they have so many cases,” she said.
 “It does upset me, but I understand.”